zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 - USE a Transaction

 ### SET a BatchSize value

+The SqlBulkCopy BatchSize value we recommend is: 4000

 By default, SqlBulkCopy will process the operation in a single batch.
 If you have 100000 rows to copy, 100000 rows will be copied at once.

 If you only have a few hundreds of rows, that's not an issue.
-But when you start to have thousands of row, you will start to lose some performance.
+But when you start to have thousands of row, you will start to lose performance.

 There is no BatchSize value which exists that will fit in all scenarios.

-We recommend using a BatchSize value of around 5000

 {% include template-example.html %}
 {% highlight csharp %}